Supervised contrastive learning for cell stage classification of animal embryos: Discussion

 \hypertarget{sec:discussion}{} We developed a novel method for predicting the cell stages of animal embryos and assessed its performance on embryo video datasets for two different species: bovine and mouse\cite{mouse-dataset}.
 We also elaborated a video dataset of annotated bovine embryos.
 This bovine biological material is particularly challenging because of the darkness of the cells due to the presence of high quantities of intracellular lipids\cite{Hirotada2001},\cite{Abe2002},\cite{GENICOT20051181}.
 This results in a lack of detail in the bovine embryo cells compared to mouse and human embryos that present a higher degree of transparency.

 In summary, we formulated the problem as a supervised multi-stage classification while overcoming imbalanced data distribution.
-Our experiments demonstrated the interest of introducing, for this classification task, supervised contrastive learning, focal loss training, and the lightweight 3D convolutional network CSN-50 as sub-sequence encoder.
-We have shown that our CLEmbryo method generalizes well.
+Our experiments demonstrated the interest of introducing, for this classification task, supervised contrastive learning, focal loss training, and the lightweight 3D convolutional network CSN-50 as subsequence encoder.
+Our CLEmbryo model generalizes well, after retraining on the new dataset.
+Indeed, CLEmbryo exhibits high performance in two mammalian datasets.
 CLEmbryo was able to produce convincing results on embryos from different animal species and on videos acquired with different setups.

 We favorably compared our CLEmbryo method with other state-of-the-art methods on both the Bovine ECS dataset and the NYU Mouse Embryos dataset.
 CLEmbryo provides the best scores for almost all of the evaluation metrics, while remaining lightweight.
 This allowed us to efficiently and accurately predict the cell stages of animal embryos.
 The improved performance of CLEmbryo is first due to the supervised contrastive learning framework.
 Adding this auxiliary head to the network to bring the embedding vectors of the same class of images closer together, results in a more robust and accurate model.
-The focal loss allowed us to improve the results on the less represented and underrepresented classes, thereby increasing the temporal accuracy of our method.
+The focal loss allowed us to improve the results on the intermediate classes, thereby increasing the temporal accuracy of our method.
 The choice of the network architecture is also impactful.
-Unlike LSTM used in\cite{stage-detection-synergic}, 3D-CNN focuses on local temporal view of the input sequence\cite{lstm-3dcnn}, which allows it to better capture short intervals of intermediate cell stages.
+Unlike LSTM used in\cite{stage-detection-synergic}, a 3D-CNN, as CSN-50, focuses on local temporal view of the input sequence\cite{lstm-3dcnn}, which allows it to better capture short intervals of intermediate cell stages.
 The LSTM architecture is more sensitive to this class imbalance, since it leads to a more global temporal view of the input, and therefore, is unable to focus on the short appearance of intermediate classes.
-On our side, CLEmbryo does not require the integration of the monotonic growth constraint to get better results than the other methods.
-This makes our method more flexible.
-Nevertheless, the addition of a post-processing step may further improve results.
-In addition, our method provides results with low variability.
-This property of stability is of fundamental importance for biologists.